 - Broadening awareness of STEMM

 Student Run website*

-Students will be chosen from a national pool to design and help maintain a web-site dedicated to the National Youth Summit.
-The web-site will be home to:
+Students will be chosen from a national pool to design and help maintain a web-site dedicated to the National Youth Summit. *This long-range goal will be home to:

 - Catalogs of ideas